The extent of intergalactic metal enrichment from galactic winds during the Cosmic Dawn: Results

 Note that the amplitude is proportional to $f_{\star}$ as well as to $f_{\rm comp}$, the fraction of SN energy which is lost through Compton cooling.
 The latter can be approximated as $u_{\rm comp}/u_{\rm SN}$ where $u_{\rm SN}$ is the total energy density injected into the winds by supernovae, and $u_{\rm comp}$ is the energy density transferred from the winds to the CMB.

 Equation~(\ref{eqn:y-est}) suggests that the CMB distortion due to high-$z$ winds is quite small.
-The COBE FIRAS instrument constrained $y < 1.5 \times 10^{-5}$ \citep{fixsen_cosmic_1996}, for example.
+The COBE FIRAS instrument constrained $y < 1.5 \times 10^{-5}$ \citep{fixsen_cosmic_1996}, while \citet{khatri15} reduced the limit to $\la 2 \times 10^{-6}$.
 Our result is also well below the predictions of \citet{oh_sunyaev-zeldovich_2003}, because they made much more optimistic assumptions about the efficiency of Pop~III star formation.

 For a more detailed estimate of the distortion, we trace the energy lost by our wind bubbles to the CMB, $E_{\rm comp}$, in a process similar to that used to obtain Figure \ref{fig:finalradii}.
 The resulting energy density is